carbonblack/cb-fortisandbox-connector/README.md

-# cb-fortisandbox-connector
+# Carbon Black - FortiSandbox Connector
-A binary analysis connector using fortisandbox.
+Submits binaries for analysis to FotiSandbox.